 Currently the most congested route for residents travelling to work is along the Plenty Valley corridor.
-A high frequency public transport service connection from Mernda and Doreen linking Latrobe employment cluster and Heidelberg with Mernda and Doreen is required.
+A high frequency public transport service connection from Mernda and Doreen linking the Latrobe employment cluster and Heidelberg with Mernda and Doreen is required.
 The feasibility and planning of the networks including transport technologies called for in the draft Victoria's Infrastructure Strategy will identify viable options.
-SmartBus services utilising an upgraded Plenty Road is a reasonable interim measure.
+SmartBus services utilising an upgraded Plenty Road are a reasonable interim measure.

-Activity Centre accessibility
+Activity centre accessibility

-Activity Centres are the second main destination by City of Whittlesea residents.
-Major points of traffic congestion occur at Activity Centres.
+Activity centres are the second main destination by City of Whittlesea residents.
+Major points of traffic congestion occur at activity centres.
 A review of bus routes will pinpoint how public transport services can provide levels of service to improve accessibility thus lessening congestion.

-Epping North and Wollert bus services Priority: Very High DELIVERED JANUARY 2016
+Epping North and Wollert bus services